Perylene

 Perylene or perilene is a polycyclic aromatic hydrocarbon with the chemical formula C_{20}H_{12}, occurring as a brown solid.
 It or its derivatives may be carcinogenic, and it is considered to be a hazardous pollutant.
 In cell membrane cytochemistry, perylene is used as a fluorescent lipid probe.
 It is the parent compound of a class of rylene dyes.

 Reactions

 Like other polycyclic aromatic compounds, perylene is reduced by alkali metals to give a deeply colored radical anion and a dianion.
 The diglyme solvates of these salts have been characterized by X-ray crystallography.

 Emission

 Perylene displays blue fluorescence.
 It is used as a blue-emitting dopant material in OLEDs, either pure or substituted.
 Perylene can also be used as an organic photoconductor.
-It has an absorption maximum at 434 nm, and as with all polycyclic aromatic compounds, low water solubility (1.2 x 10^{−5} mmol/L).
-Perylene has a molar absorptivity of 38,500 M^{−1}cm^{−1} at 435.7 nm.
+It has an absorption maximum at 434 nm, and as with all polycyclic aromatic compounds, low water solubility (1.2e-5 mmol/L).
+Perylene has a molar absorptivity of 38,500 M^{−1} cm^{−1} at 435.7 nm.